PTNobel/dotfiles/vim/.vim/bundle/YouCompleteMe/README.md

     the `YouCompleteMe/third_party/ycmd` folder for you if you compiled with clang support (it needs to be there for YCM to work).

+5.  *This step is optional.*

+    Build the [regex][] module for improved Unicode support and better performance with regular expressions.
+The procedure is similar to compiling the `ycm_core` library:

+        cd ~
+        mkdir regex_build
+        cd regex_build
+        cmake -G "<generator>" . ~/.vim/bundle/YouCompleteMe/third_party/ycmd/third_party/cregex
+        cmake --build . --target _regex --config Release

+    where `<generator>` is the same generator used in the previous step.

-5. Set up support for additional languages, as desired:
+6. Set up support for additional languages, as desired:

     - C# support: install [Mono on non-Windows platforms][mono-install].
-Navigate to `YouCompleteMe/third_party/ycmd/third_party/OmniSharpServer` and run `msbuild /property:Configuration=Release` on Windows.
-Replace `msbuild` by `xbuild` on other platforms.
+      Navigate to `YouCompleteMe/third_party/ycmd/third_party/OmniSharpServer`
+      and run

+          msbuild /property:Configuration=Release /property:Platform="Any CPU" /property:TargetFrameworkVersion=v4.5

       On Windows, be sure that [the build utility `msbuild` is in your PATH][add-msbuild-to-path].

     - Go support: install [Go][go-install] and add it to your path.
 Navigate to `YouCompleteMe/third_party/ycmd/third_party/gocode` and run `go build`.

-  - TypeScript support: as with the quick installation, simply `npm install -g typescript` after successfully installing [Node.js and npm][npm-install].
+    - JavaScript and TypeScript support: as with the quick installation, simply `npm install -g typescript` after successfully installing [Node.js and npm][npm-install].

-  - JavaScript support: install [Node.js and npm][npm-install].
-Then navigate to `YouCompleteMe/third_party/ycmd/third_party/tern_runtime` and run `npm install --production`

     - Rust support: install [Rust][rust-install].
 Navigate to `YouCompleteMe/third_party/ycmd/third_party/racerd` and run `cargo build --release`.

+    - Java support: install [JDK8 (version 8 required)][jdk-install].
+Download a
+      [binary release of eclipse.jdt.ls][jdtls-release] and extract it to `YouCompleteMe/third_party/ycmd/third_party/eclipse.jdt.ls/target/repository`.
+      Note: this approach is not recommended for most users and is supported only for advanced users and developers of YCM on a best-efforts basis.
+      Please use `install.py` to enable java support.

 That's it.
 You're done.
 Refer to the _User Guide_ section on how to use YCM.
 Don't forget that if you want the C-family semantic completion engine to work,